Tarzan: Radio

 Tarzan was the hero of two popular radio programs in the United States.
 The first aired from 1932 to 1936 with James Pierce in the role of Tarzan.
 The second ran from 1951 to 1953 with Lamont Johnson in the title role.

 The Tarzan book series was later modernized and parodied in an authorized 2021 golden-age radio styled podcast program entitled The Adventures of Tarzan, produced by the Freshly Squeezed Pulp comedy troupe of Duke University.

 Television

 Television later emerged as a primary vehicle bringing the character to the public.
 From the mid-1950s, all the extant sound Tarzan films became staples of Saturday morning television aimed at young and teenaged viewers.
-In 1958, movie Tarzan Gordon Scott filmed three episodes for a prospective television series.
+In 1958, Gordon Scott filmed three episodes for a prospective television series.
 The program did not sell, but a different live action Tarzan series produced by Sy Weintraub and starring Ron Ely ran on NBC from 1966 to 1968.
 This depiction of Tarzan is a well-educated bachelor who grew tired of urban civilization and is in his native African jungle once again.

 Tarzan was voiced by Robert Ridgely and Danton Burroughs in the animated series from Filmation, titled Tarzan, Lord of the Jungle (1976–1977), as well as in the anthology programs that followed: